open-telemetry/opentelemetry-collector-contrib/processor/groupbyattrsprocessor/README.md

 ### Compaction

-In some cases, the data might come in single requests to the collector and even after batching there might be multiple duplicated ResourceSpans/ResourceLogs/ResourceMetrics objects, which leads to additional memory consumption and increased processing costs.
-As a remedy, `groupbyattrs` processor might be used to compact the data which has matching Resource and InstrumentationLibrary properties.
+In some cases, the data might come in single requests to the collector or become fragmented due to use of [groupbytrace](../groupbytraceprocessor) processor.
+Even after batching there might be multiple duplicated ResourceSpans/ResourceLogs/ResourceMetrics objects, which leads to additional memory consumption, increased processing costs, inefficient serialization and increase of the export requests.
+As a remedy, `groupbyattrs` processor might be used to compact the data with matching Resource and InstrumentationLibrary properties.

 For example, consider the following input: